Skip to main content

 See Setting Up Credentials for detailed instructions.

-Step 3: Use the Bundle in Your AI
+Step 3: Use the MCP server in your AI

 2. All its tools appear in your AI